lennardschober/ml-projects/CaptchaSolver/README.md

-# Captcha Solver
+# CAPTCHA Solver
-A machine learning model designed to solve captchas.
-This project uses Convolutional Neural Networks (CNNs) and Global Attention to recognize and decode captchas with high accuracy (>97%).
+A machine learning model designed to solve CAPTCHAs.
+This project uses Convolutional Neural Networks (CNNs) and Global Attention to recognize and decode CAPTCHAs with high accuracy (>97%).

 ## Features
-- Captcha Recognition: Accurately predicts characters from captcha images.
+- CAPTCHA Recognition: Accurately predicts characters from CAPTCHA images.
 - Data Augmentation: Uses techniques like rotation, translation, and contrast adjustments to enhance model robustness.
 - Early Stopping: Monitors validation loss to prevent overfitting.
 - Data Visualization: Saves the training and validation loss in a plot after finishing training.